Globality of the DPW construction for Smyth potentials in the case of SU(1,1): Introduction

 where \(k_1 = -1\) i.e. the quantum cohomology case.
 We follow \cite{DGR2010} and choose a suitable dressing action \(\gamma_0 \) such that the Iwasawa factorization of \(\phi = \gamma_0 L \) is defined near \(z = 0 \).
 In section 4, we investigate the asymptotic behaviour of \(\phi \) at \(z = \infty \) (to be precise, at \(\lambda^{-1 } z^2 = \infty \)) from the asymptotic expansion of the Bessel functions.
 In section 5, we consider the Birkhoff factorization of

 which is equivalent to the Iwasawa factorization of \(\phi \).
 The Birkhoff factorization can be formulated as a Riemann-Hilbert problem, thus we can use results for the Riemann-Hilbert problem.
 We combine these results and the asymptotic expansion that we proved in section 4 and prove the existence of the global Birkhoff factorization.
-Here we make use of the ``Vanising Lemma'' for Riemann-Hilbert problems (Corollary 3.2 of \cite{FIKN2006}).
+Here we make use of the ``Vanishing Lemma'' for Riemann-Hilbert problems (Corollary 3.2 of \cite{FIKN2006}).
 As a corollary, we obtain the global solution of the sinh-Gordon equation.
-In this paper, we give calculations only in the case \(k_0 = 3, k_1 = -1 \), but a similar method can be applied for other \(k_0 \).
+In this paper, we give calculations only in the case \(k_0 = 3, k_1 = -1 \) for the reason that the case \(k_0 \in \mathbb{Z}_{\ge 0}, k_0 = -1 \) can be transformed to the case where \(k_0 \) is fixed, and in the case \(k_0 = 3 \) our calculations become easier.
+In \cite{DGR2010}, the case \(k_0=0 \) was chosen.